ApachaiTime/se_project_coffeeshop/README.md

 I think adding a list for breakfasat items could help fill up the menu section.
 We could even add a list for the local coffee beans sold by the pound.

-Adding a logo to the menu section with a coffee mug that is animated could help bring the menu section alive Add your ideas here :)
+Adding a logo to the menu section with a coffee mug that is animated could help bring the menu section alive.